Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - MythoLogic-13B (using oobabooga/text-generation-webui) : 10
 - Redmond-Puffin-13B (using oobabooga/text-generation-webui) : 4
 - llama-2-13B-Guanaco-QLoRA (using oobabooga/text-generation-webui) : 7
+- Dolphin-Llama-13B (using oobabooga/text-generation-webui) : 7.5
+- Nous-Hermes-Llama2 (using oobabooga/text-generation-webui) : 10
+- 13B-BlueMethod (using oobabooga/text-generation-webui) : 4
+- MythoBoros-13B (using oobabooga/text-generation-webui) : 8

 ### Question 10: Based on the following statement, determine if the author's opinion is for or against nuclear energy: "Nuclear energy is a powerful source, but the potential risks and radioactive waste management issues make it a dangerous choice."
 Task Domain: Opinion Detection